 According to the agency, the apps do serve the limited function of tracking, however, as financial data loaded into the apps will not interact with CMS systems and therefore cannot be used for direct data reporting to CMS or its contractors.
 Furthermore, CMS will not validate the accuracy of data stored in the apps, nor will it be responsible for protecting data stored in the apps, officials pointed out.

-Topics: Data Warehousing, Financial/Revenue Cycle Management, Mobile/Wireless, Medicare, Medicaid, Affordable Care Act, Centers for Medicare & Medicaid Services (CMS)
+Topics: Data Warehousing, Financial/Revenue Cycle Management, Mobile, Medicare, Medicaid, Affordable Care Act, Centers for Medicare & Medicaid Services (CMS)